dbmcclain/Astronomy/README.md

 The camera in my little 2-inch telescope has 1080 pixel width, spanning 43 arcmin across.
 Without any corrections for precession, the star could wind up off-frame.
 But, correcting for precession, our star will still end up pretty darn close to the image center, even with these errors.

 The little pic here shows the relative amount of precession correction, measured on the sky.
+Max correction is not at the poles...
 ![Precession vs Position](https://github.com/dbmcclain/Astronomy/assets/3160577/30386066-38b3-4384-9014-014c36c22f25)

 So here I provide the grubby version too.
 It allows you to precess approximately, without needing to specify a full Epoch.
 Just state the number of years.